 From 1994-2006 she lectured on gifted education at the University of Osnabrück.

-She is an honorary member of the DGhK, besides a member of the World Council for Gifted and Talentet Children (WCGTC; since 1977), ECHA (of course!) and the Arbeitskreis Begabungsforschung und Begabungsförderung (ABB).
+She is an honorary member of the DGhK, besides a member of the World Council for Gifted and Talented Children (WCGTC; since 1977) and ECHA (since 1992).
 She has been the editor of ECHA News since 2004.

 Dr. Leeanne Hinch